PaddlePaddle/PaddleCloud/README.md

   - Add your domain name to `ALLOWED_HOSTS`.
   - Configure `DATACENTERS` to your backend storage, supports CephFS and HostPath currently.
     You can use HostPath mode to make use of shared file-systems like "NFS".
-- Configure `cloud_ingress.yaml` is your kubernetes cluster is using "ingress" to proxy HTTP traffics, or you can configure `cloud_service.yaml` to use [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport)
+- Configure `cloud_ingress.yaml` is your kubernetes cluster is using [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) to proxy HTTP traffics, or you can configure `cloud_service.yaml` to use [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport)
   - if using ingress, configure `spec.rules[0].host` to your domain name
 - Deploy cloud on Kubernetes